Iowa Labor History Oral Project (ILHOP)

 With over 1,500 interviews with workers stretching over half a century, ILHOP is one of the largest and longest-running, labor-focused oral history projects in the US.

-John wrote several grants to support this work, including a major award from the National Endowment for the Humanities that funded new transcription, indexing, and development of the project’s website, ILHOP: Iowa History As Told By the Workers Who Made It.
+I wrote several grants to support this work, including a major award from the National Endowment for the Humanities that funded new transcription, indexing, and development of the project’s website, ILHOP: Iowa History As Told By the Workers Who Made It.

-(“FE-UE 109 workers, Quad Cities,” the State Historical Society of Iowa, Iowa City)
+(PHOTO: “FE-UE 109 workers, Quad Cities,” the State Historical Society of Iowa, Iowa City)

 Previous